OCR-D/ocrd-website/site/en/spec/glossary.md

 ### Module

-Sofware package/repository providing one or more processors or evaluators, possibly encompassing additional areas of functionality (training, format conversion, creation of GT, visualization)
+Software package/repository providing one or more processors or evaluators, possibly encompassing additional areas of functionality (training, format conversion, creation of GT, visualization)

 Modules can comprise multiple methods/activities that are called [*processors*](#processor) for OCR-D. There were [eight MP](https://ocr-d.de/en/module-projects) in the